JHolder17/Bamazon/README.md

 # Bamazon
 ## Overview
 This CLI application is an Amazon-like storefront.
-The store inventory and all relevant informaion is stored in a MySQL databse.
+The store inventory and all relevant information is stored in a MySQL database.
 The app can take in orders from customers and deplete stock from the store's inventory.
 It also allows a manager to track keep track of the store inventory by viewing all products for sale, vieweing low inventory items, adding inventory to an item, or adding a new product.
 ### Prerequisites
 * MySQL
 * MySQL npm package